uf-mil/mil/docs/indyav/software/planning/indyav_path/path_recorder.rst

 - If you like, you can now kill the path recorder by going to the terminal where it was launch and pressing:
   ``Ctrl + c``

-- Play back the recording as a normal rosbag on a diffrent topic and visualize it:
+- Play back the recording as a normal rosbag on a different topic and visualize it:
   ``rosbag play ~/test.bag  /odom:=/odom2 -l``

 - Visualize this new topic in rviz by clicking `Add` and then `/odom2 -> Odometry`